NithishR15/cover/README.md

                 <hr>
             </div>
             <div class="h1">
-                <h1> Responsive Web Design with HTML5 and CSS </h1>
+                <h1> HTML and CSS in UX Designer/Developer </h1>
             </div>
             <div class="p">
-                <p> Develop future-proof responsive websites using the latest HTML5 and CSS techniques </p>
+                <p> A UX designer is in charge of a product or service's user experience.
+It is their job to ensure that the functionality is smooth, accessible, and intuitive to the user's needs and behaviours. </p>
             </div>
             <div class="photo">
                 <img src="pic.jpg" Pic.JPG" width="130" height="145" alt="">